khval/NallePuh/not-working.md

-List of unsupported games and programs, just because they are in this list does not mean you can’t use these programs, it just means you need to use EUAE instead.
+# List of unsupported games and programs, just because they are in this list does not mean you can’t use these programs, it just means you need to use EUAE instead.

 ## Games

+# The games that are tested are HD installable games, and workbench games.

     SpaceQuest 1 – Not working, refuse to start (too old)